-- It is important that to prepare the new ostomy pouching system before you remove the old and used one.
+- It is important that to prepare the new ostomy pouching system before you remove the old, used one.

-- Take care to empty your current pouch when it is one third or half full.
+- Take care to empty your current pouch when it is between one third and half full.
 It is not advisable to let the pouch overfill.

-- It is recommended that you adopt an ostomy pouch changing routine which includes installing a new one in the morning, before you have eaten or drunk anything.
+- It is recommended that you adopt an ostomy pouch changing routine which includes placing a new ostomy in the morning before you eat or drink anything.

-- When you apply a skin barrier, it is best to apply it against your skin for around 30 to 60 seconds.
+- When you apply a skin barrier, it is best to hold it against your skin for between 30 - 60 seconds.
 This will ensure better contact with the skin.

 Tips For Skin Care

-- Make sure that you don't use any soaps, lotions, or any other type of cream on your skin where the ostomy bag will be secured.
+- Make sure that you don't use soap, lotion, or other types of cream on your skin where the ostomy bag will be secured.

-- If you use an adhesive remover wipe, then make sure that you wipe the skin clean with soap and water after using the adhesive remover.
+- If you use an adhesive remover wipe, clean the skin with soap and water after using the adhesive remover.
 Allow your skin to dry before you stick the new skin barrier in place.

-- If you are engaged in increased activity and are perspiring more, then the pouch wear time will decrease.
+- If you are engaged in increased activity and are perspiring more, then the pouch wear time be shorter.
 It is important that you plan accordingly.

-- If you plan to travel, it is important that you decide to take extra supplies and make sure to keep all your ostomy products in your carry bag.
-It is recommended that you cut your skin barriers beforehand, so that you don't have to travel with scissors on the plane.
+- If you plan to travel, it is important that you take extra ostomy supplies and make sure to keep all your ostomy products in your carry-on bag.
+It is recommended that you cut your skin barriers beforehand because you may not be able to travel with scissors on the plane.

-- It is completely acceptable for you to take a bath or shower with your pouch attached.
+- You can take a bath or shower with your ostomy pouch attached.

-- If you experience changes in your pouch wear time, then it is best to consult the expert advice of an ostomy nurse specialist.
+- If you experience changes in your pouch wear time, consult the expert advice of an ostomy nurse specialist.

-- It is important to store all your extra ostomy supplies in a cool and dry place.
+- Store all your extra ostomy supplies in a cool and dry place.